SaltyWalty03/Trading-bot/README.md

 Setup: Make sure to set up API credentials for Binance in a .env file or directly in the code (not recommended for security reasons).
 Run the Bot: Start by running the cells in Bot.ipynb to activate the bot and begin live trading (or simulate using paper trading).
 Analysis: Use Algo Trading.ipynb to analyze the strategy's performance and tweak parameters based on backtest results.
-Note: Ensure you have a basic understanding of algorithmic trading and manage risks carefully, especially if live trading with real funds.

 Project Background
 This bot was developed as part of a Python-based exploration into algorithmic trading strategies.
 The RSI strategy used here was selected for its simplicity and relevance to trend and momentum analysis, particularly in cryptocurrency markets.